NikolayJRStudent/3rd_PrJR/README.md

 # 3rd_PrJR

-/servletsProject использовать в TomCat как главный сервлет
+Interactive history of writing on serverlets

+/servletsProject use in TomCat as main URL